julietbravo/KNMI_testbed/cases/cabauw/README.md

     param=39.128/40.128/41.128/42.128/139.128/170.128/183.128/236.128/43.128,
     target="surface_an.grib"

-which is passed to MARS:
+which is passed to MARS as:

     mars request.mars